EU to receive more than 200m doses of Pfizer vaccine in second quarter of year

 An elderly person receives a dose of the Pfizer-BioNTech Covid-19 vaccine at a vaccination center in Paris, last month.
 Phtograph: Christophe Petit/ EPA

-The European Union will receive a total of over 200 million doses of the Covid-19 vaccine produced by BioNTech and Pfizer in the second quarter, the European Commission said on Tuesday.
+The European Commission expects to receive more than 200 million doses of Covid-19 vaccine from Pfizer and BioNTech in the second quarter, it said on Tuesday, putting the European Union on course to meet its inoculation target.

+The EU aims to vaccinate at least 255 million people, or 70 per cent of its adult population, by the end of the summer.

+It has faced criticism of a slow rollout amid supply delays from some drugmakers, hiccups in vaccination plans and the suspension of inoculations using the AstraZeneca vaccine due to potential health issues.

-The amount includes 10 million jabs which were originally supposed to be delivered in the third and fourth quarters only, according to a statement.
+The new expected deliveries from Pfizer include 10 million doses originally expected in the third and fourth quarters, the Commission said.

+“These accelerated 10 million doses will bring the total doses of BioNTech-Pfizer in quarter two up to over 200 million,” EU Commission president Ursula von der Leyen said, revealing for the first time the volume of doses expected from Pfizer in the April-June quarter.

 We agreed with @BioNTech_Group @pfizer on an accelerated delivery of 10 million doses for quarter 2.⁰— Ursula von der Leyen (@vonderleyen) March 16, 2021